visual-essays/essays/examples/van-gogh/bedroom-in-arles/simple/README.md

 # Bedroom in Arles

 ***Bedroom in Arles*** is the title given to each of three similar paintings by 19th-century Dutch Post-Impressionist painter Vincent van Gogh.
 Van Gogh's own title for this composition was simply ***The Bedroom***.
-There are three authentic versions described in his letters, easily distinguishable from one another by the pictures on the wall to the right.

 .ve-image wc:Vincent_van_Gogh_-_De_slaapkamer_-_Google_Art_Project.jpg